 If so, what are you currently doing to take care of that feeling and prevent it from getting worse?
 Have you thought about foam rolling?
-Do you know when to use it, why to use it and for how long?
+Do you know when to use it, why to use it, and for how long?

 What is Foam Rolling?

 It is a popular tool to utilize as it is inexpensive and can easily be performed at home.
-The actual action of laying on a foam roller and rolling out specific parts of your body is rather uncomfortable; however, you tend to feel pretty good after using it.
+The actual action of laying on a foam roller and rolling out specific parts of your body is rather uncomfortable.
+However, you tend to feel pretty good after using it.
 In addition, there is a vast amount of current research on the use of foam rolling with positive results.

 How Does It Help?

 The most common thought process on how foam rolling improves range of motion and how it decreases the perception of “tightness” is rooted in neurology.
 There are many nerve receptors in the human body that respond to touch, pressure, stretch, or tension (among other stimuli).
-These receptors are located in various different tissues (with the skin having quite a dense concentration different receptors).
-By activating of some of these receptors, foam rolling may induce a feeling of improved pain or perception of being less tight.
+These receptors are located in various different tissues throughout the body.
+The skin has quite a dense concentration different receptors, making it very sensitive.

 - Foam rolling most likely activates nerve receptors in the skin, fascia, and muscle to produce the observed or (perceived) effects.

-- We still do not know precisely why it works, but we do know that it does work and should be utilized as part of your daily routine
+- We still do not know precisely why it works, but we do know that it does work and should be utilized as a part of your daily routine

 - Foam rolling helps increase joint range of motion in the short term when performed for 30-60 seconds, 2-5 times per day at a moderate pace (think 1 inch of rolling per second).

 - Using foam rollers decreases delayed onset muscle soreness when performed for 20 minutes following strenuous exercise.